Something to Believe In (Poison song)

 "Something to Believe In" is a song by American glam metal band Poison, released as the second single from their third studio album, Flesh & Blood (1990).
 "Something to Believe In" was also released on the Best of Ballads & Blues album in 2003, with alternate lyrics (part 2).
-The ballad peaked at number four on the US Billboard Hot 100, number five on the Album Rock Tracks chart, number 35 in the United Kingdom, and number 44 in Australia.
+The ballad peaked at number four on the US Billboard Hot 100, number five on the Billboard Album Rock Tracks chart, and number one on Canada's The Record singles chart.
 It was Poison's last top-10 hit on the Billboard Hot 100.

 Background

 This song was dedicated to James Kimo Maano, a security guard and best friend of Bret Michaels who had died some time earlier.
 The lyrics also focus on televangelism, Vietnam veterans, and poverty.

 The cover art for the single depicts a tattoo on Michaels' arm of a cross with the words "Something to Believe In".
 The tattoo artist, according to Michaels, had been drinking and spelled "believe" incorrectly putting the "e" before the "i".
 It was attempted to be corrected by adding a rose to the cross that covered the misspelling, but Michaels was never satisfied with the results.
 In the first season of the reality show Rock of Love, Michaels goes to a tattoo shop where the tattoo artist properly touches up the tattoo.